The Business Sale Timeline: What to Expect at Each Stage

 Phase 3: Due Diligence (2-3 Months)

-Due diligence is the buyer's deep dive into every aspect of the business.
-This intensive phase typically spans 2 to 3 months and is characterized by rigorous information exchange and verification.
+Due diligence represents the buyer's intensive examination of every facet of the business.
+This rigorous phase typically spans two to three months and is characterized by exhaustive information exchange and verification.
 It is during this phase that buyers validate the assumptions made during the indicative offer stage and uncover any potential risks or liabilities.
 Transparency and meticulous organization are paramount for the seller.

 Establishing the Data Room